The connection of user experience design and disability support

 This breaking-down process led to another realization: there are many ways for people with disabilities to participate in activities, not just one "correct" way.

 One day, a person with a disability joined our exercise group.
 They didn't follow the instructor.
 They moved differently, engaged on their own terms.
 My instinct was to wonder if the client were really "participating."
-But then I caught myself — the person showed up, they were present, they were part of the group.
+But then I caught myself.
+The person showed up, they were present, they were part of the group.
 That was their way in.

 I stopped asking "why do they struggle with this?" and started asking "what's making this hard?"
-I learned that there is no single correct way to participate — people engage differently, and that's not a problem to fix.
+I learned that there is no single correct way to participate.
+People engage differently, and that's not a problem to fix.
 That's something to design for.
 Before I knew what UX was, I was already practicing it.